tangentsoft/pidp8i/README.md

 ### --throttle

 See [`README-throttle.md`][thro] for the values this option takes.
-If you don't give this option, the simulator runs as fast as possible, more or less.
+If you don't give this option, the simulator runs as fast as possible.

 <a id="savestate"></a>